3.8.17: Weekly Progress Report

-Welcome to the Teach Progress weekly digest!
-This week, we're featuring calls to action and resources about Trump’s immigration ban, supporting affected students, and promoting religious tolerance.
-Or, scroll down for a roundup of the week's biggest education stories, calls to action, and upcoming events.
+Welcome to our first weekly progress report!
+This week, we're featuring calls to action and resources to help educators #ProtectTransKids, along with a roundup of the week's biggest education stories, calls to action, and upcoming events.

 We recognize that not all of our resources are right for educators in every type of school.
 We encourage you to use your discretion about what will work in your classroom and to take smart risks when introducing your students to topics that some may find controversial.
 Read more about our “smart risk” mentality >>